-First two years: Students complete a set of pre-requisite courses in the first two years including one introductory course in occupational science, and a two course sequence in human development that emphasizes development of motor skills and occupations across the life span.
+First two years: Students complete a set of prerequisite courses including one introductory course in occupational science, and a two course sequence in human development that emphasizes development of motor skills and occupations across the life span.
 Students must also take courses required for completion of the Integrated Core Curriculum at Ithaca College.

 Junior year and summer: Course work in the junior year emphasizes knowledge that will be needed for a thorough understanding of the body, and the psycho-social needs of individuals.
-The psycho-social Level I Fieldwork is part of the fall semester in the junior year of the program.
-Students study Functional Anatomy on the Ithaca College campus during the summer between junior and senior year.
+The psycho-social Level I fieldwork is part of the fall semester in the junior year of the program.
+Students study functional anatomy during the summer between junior and senior year.

 Senior year: The fall of the senior year focuses on adult assessment and intervention and includes a one-week Level I fieldwork that is embedded into the semester.
 The spring of the senior year focuses on pediatric assessment and intervention and includes a one-week Level I fieldwork that is embedded into the semester.
 Woven throughout the junior and senior year are courses in research and management.

-Students graduate with a Bachelors of Science in Occupational Science at the end of the first four years of study.
+Students graduate with a bachelor of science in occupational science at the end of the first four years of study.

-Provided that all coursework is completed, students officially graduate in mid-October with a Masters of Science in Occupational Therapy, and are eligible to take the national registration examination to become a Registered Occupational Therapist.
+Provided that all coursework is completed, students officially graduate in mid-October with a master of science degree in occupational therapy, and are eligible to take the national registration examination to become a registered occupational therapist.

 Do I have to maintain a specific GPA?

-All incoming students are assigned to an occupational therapy faculty member who will serve as advisor for the 5 years of study.
-This allows the student and advisor to know each other well, and makes it easier to problem solve if and when a serious problem arises.
+All incoming students are assigned to an occupational therapy faculty member who will serve as adviser for the 5 years of study.
+This allows the student and adviser to know each other well, and makes it easier to problem solve if a problem arises.